EngineerLaxman/ToDo-List/README.md

 Mentor: Neela Santosh Kumar

-Todo List Website (Frontend)
+Todo List Website

-Overview
+Overview:-

 This is a simple Todo List website frontend built with basic HTML, CSS, and JavaScript.
 Users can add, edit, and delete tasks.

-Features
+Features:-

 1.Add new tasks
 2.Edit existing tasks
 3.Delete tasks